ankitdwivedi-wmp/WMP_TR_06_Node_Assessment/Readme.md

 # Node.js File Handling API

 This project is a Node.js-based backend application designed to manage file-based data.
-The API supports CRUD operations to manage data stored in a local JSON file.
-It also includes input validation and error handling for efficient data management.
+The API supports CRUD operations to manage data stored in a postgres database.
+It includes input validation and error handling for efficient data management as well as api endpoints testing with swagger.

 ---